COSC3020/tsp-held-karp-mjschrader307/README.md

 I think the reason that this algorithm isn't factorial, even though it basically is checking all possible permutations of routes, is that the memoization makes checking preprocessed subroutes happen more quickly.

+### Memory Cost

+This algorithm, because of memoization, has significant memory costs.
+The memo stores results for every subroute, so that is already exponential ($2^n$).
+The algorithm is also tracking the possibilities as far as current cities for each subroute, which could get up to $n$.
+Therefore, the algorithm has a space complexity of $\Theta(2^n \cdot n)$

 ---

 I got a tip online for how to handle the resetting of the `visited` set.
 I couldn't figure out exactly where it made sense to do that.
-The tip was to create a copy of `visted`, which I named `V`, and add the new city to it.

 **I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated